 August.
 Native American Day

-A tribute to Native American culture.
+A tribute to Native American culture at the park.

 September.
 Annual Bus Tour

 Visit a Native American mound site.